-- Rebuilding old condominiums (including sale of land) - Disaster-prevention block improvement projects and projects to rebuild rental structures in core city centers with high concentrations of structures - Urban redevelopment projects, etc. - Joint rebuilding projects in urban areas with high concentrations of structures, rebuilding of buildings that conform with wall setback standards for local greenery.
+- Rebuilding old condominiums (including sale of land) - Disaster-prevention block improvement projects and projects to rebuild rental structures in core city centers with high concentrations of structures - · Urban redevelopment projects, etc. - Joint rebuilding projects in urban areas with high concentrations of structures, rebuilding projects of buildings that conform with wall setback standards of the district planning.